 NERF wars are nothing but fun.
-Sometimes though, you need a little inspiration when it comes to keeping things lively.
+Sometimes, though, you need a little inspiration when it comes to keeping things lively.
 After all, you don’t want to play game after game of Deathmatch.
 Things are bound to get boring if you do.

 Therefore, it is best to have some alternative ideas in your back pocket.
 To help you out, here is a list of popular variations that are played by NERF warriors worldwide.
-While this is not a comprehensive list due to the infinite variations that can be concocted, this compilation with nevertheless give you a fairly good idea of what is possible with a NERF gun and a little imagination.
+While this is not a comprehensive list due to the infinite variations that can be concocted, this compilation with nevertheless give you a pretty good idea of what is possible with a NERF gun and a little imagination.

-Just remember, once you’ve been hit you must return to the spawn point at which time you are immediately cleared and may re-join the game.
+Just remember, once you’ve been hit, you must return to the spawn point at which time you are immediately cleared and may re-join the game.

-This classification of game play is categorized by the ability of players to be eliminated.
+This classification of gameplay is categorized by the ability of players to be eliminated.
 Once they are eliminated, they must then generally sit out for the rest of the game.

 This is a game of elimination.
 Each player is given three hits before they find themselves out of the game.
-After each hit you must slowly count out loud to 15 before you are allowed to re-enter.
-Upon your return you must yell, “Clear!” to announce that you are back in play and once again a target.
+After each hit, you must slowly count out loud to 15 before you are allowed to re-enter.
+Upon your return, you must yell, “Clear!” to announce that you are back in play and once again a target.

 While you are counting yourself back in, you may walk around and collect ammo.
-However, you must make sure that you are out of the way of active players and that when you clear in you must do so out of firing range and behind your team’s lines.
+However, you must ensure that you are out of the way of active players and that when you clear in you must do so out of firing range and behind your team’s lines.
 You may not respawn behind enemy lines or close enough to shoot them right after you clear back in.

 There are many variations on this basic game.
 It simply depends on how you divide up the groups of players.